-Paulding-Putnam co-op donates to VW Humane Society
+PPEC donates to local Humane Society

 Staff and submitted information